Student Emergency Funds

 - Transportation fees and fares to school or medical appointments

-Note: Petrie grants will not be given for tuition cost, college debts or legal representation.
+Note: student emergency grants will not be given for tuition cost, college debts or legal representation.

 Should the total amount of your award total $600 or more during a calendar year, a Form 1099-Misc may be issued to you at year-end to report on your taxes, as governed by IRS regulations.